 Note that new servers must not be direct copies of LC, nor may they use LC’s exact branding.
 This is for legal reasons, and we will not associate ourselves with, or otherwise tolerate LCLO promotion of, any servers that do that.

-LC Lead Administrator InteriorCamping wrote this Q&A post in 2018:
+LC Lead Administrator Int wrote this Q&A post in 2018:

-Why did you shut the server down?InteriorCamping, March 29, 2018
+Why did you shut the server down?LCLO Executive Director, March 29, 2018

-Make no mistake about it: our closure of the server was principally resultant of the server’s disastrous combination of dependence and leadership activity.
+Make no mistake about it: the main reason we closed the server was its disastrous combination of dependence and leadership activity.
 Most critical server functions (including donation records, file access and control, all financial access, authorization for structural changes, access to price modification, and giveaway permissions, among others) were restricted solely to Graf himself.
-In it of itself, restricting key access to one individual is functional when contingently factoring the competence, responsibility, and activity of the individual in question; while Graf’s competence, responsibility, etc, was more than sufficient, and while Graf’s activity was exemplary in times past, his activity decreased drastically in early 2014 subsequently slowing to complete cessation thereafter.
+In and of itself, restricting key access to one individual is viable when contingently factoring the competence, responsibility, and activity of the individual in question; while Graf’s competence, responsibility, etc, was more than sufficient, and while Graf’s activity was exemplary in times past, his activity decreased drastically in early 2014, subsequently slowing to complete cessation thereafter.

 Will the original server itself ever come back?

 Although there were numerous other factors considered in the final staff meeting (factors that will be discussed later in this post), the above was paramount.
 Therefore, on account of ownership inactivity and lack of delegation, staff have absolutely zero intention of restarting the server on dedicated server under it’s current organizational, legal, and technical permission setup.
 Ignoring the implausibility of procuring the original dedicated server and its files, restarting the server, as was, would equate to restarting the server under the same conditions for which it was shut down; it would be counterproductive, counterintuitive, and therefrom inoperative.
 If the actual server is to return, it will be due to Graf doing so himself.